-Many people find if difficult to save money.
-If you’re on a tight budget, you might actually believe that it’s impossible for you to save money.
-However, a dollar here or a handful of spare change there will add up in the long run.
-One of the best ways to save money is to turn saving money into a game.
-By finding a little game that inspires you to save a bit of money, you are much more likely to succeed in saving the amount you want.
+There are a lot of people who find if difficult to save money.
+If you’re on a tight budget, you might even actually believe that it’s impossible for you to accomplish this goal.
+While it certainly can be difficult, learning to save a dollar here or a handful of spare change there will add up to a decent amount in the long run.
+One of the best ways to save money is to turn the entire process into a game that can be played.
+By finding a little game which is able to inspire you to save a bit of money here and there, you are much more likely to succeed in saving the amount you want.
 Here are some of the little games that people play to help them save money:

 Double Your Money